Glossary of Terms

 The Community Health Index (CHI) is a database in wide use throughout the NHS in Scotland.
 It contains data on patient demographics and some clinical information on aspects of healthcare screening and surveillance.
 The CHI number is, effectively, an NHS number and its use as a patient identifier makes it increasingly important to the implementation of 'ehealth' Electronic Health Records (EHR) and other Information and Communication Technologies (ICT) being introduced to healthcare in Scotland).

 Community Health Partnerships (CHPs) were introduced in 2006 as a second tier of health administration in Scotland.
-CHPs play a key role in improving health and reducing inequalities, working with local communities and other statutory and voluntary sector providers.
-They report to the Scottish Health Boards.
+CHPs played a key role in improving health and reducing inequalities, working with local communities and other statutory and voluntary sector providers.
+They reported to the Scottish Health Boards.

 A constituency is an area which contains the voters who elect a member to the legislatures in the United Kingdom.